 In order to decrease wait-times to enroll children into child care programs, new programs may have to be created.
-However, as mentioned in Recommendation 3, there is an early childhood staffing crisis, where current centers are struggling to fill openings and recruit new people into the field of early childhood, making it difficult to create new programs.
-We recognize that opening new centers may exacerbate the staffing crisis.
-In an effort to combat that, see Recommendation 3.
+However, as mentioned in Recommendation 2, there is an early childhood staffing crisis, where current centers are struggling to fill openings and recruit new people into the field of early childhood, making it difficult to create new programs.

 To improve the situation, Madison should continue to strive for more affordable and quality child care for children by providing incentives to start new child care programs.
 Additionally, Madison should continue to encourage lawmakers to fund early childhood so that more quality programs can be created.
-That funding should be sought to expand care to non-traditional hours (nights and weekends) and to provide care to reach historically marginalized families, especially families who are low-income, of color, and whose first language is not English.
+It is important to ensure all child care programs that are created reach historically marginalized families, especially families who are low-income, of color, and whose first language is not English.